 - This allows you to see which newspapers, media or websites the company has been featured in.
 This is important because these sources are a lot more unbiased than the company’s own website!

 Tip: If the company or trainer have not been in any news websites at all, this is a red flag.

 c) Coaching Certification / Qualification / Accreditation Attained

 Do you need certification to be a life coach?
 Yes, and there are many different coaching certifications you can attain.
 However, the most respected and internationally recognized comes from the ICF - International Coach Federation, a not for profit organization.

-Beware of any purely "Online Coaching Courses" or certifications.
+Beware of any purely "Online Coaching Courses" or life coaching courses online certifications.
 You will not be able to get any widely recognized certifications (but more importantly, any much needed face-to-face coaching skills) with these online coaching courses and definitely not an ICF coaching certification.

-Some coaching companies offer cert IV or Diplomas in coaching.
+Some life and business coach companies offer cert IV or Diplomas in coaching.
 However, the Australian government are not experts when it comes to teaching you how to become a coach, and there is much red tape in these courses.
 Also, there are currently no university degrees in life coaching because it’s currently an unregulated industry in Australia.

 Note: Be wary of any coaching company that ONLY offers certificates created by their own company.
 Some companies have also created their own external "governing body" so they can hand out certificates to their students.
 You can research this by going to the website of the governing body and seeing a list of all the coaching schools they certify.
 If this list doesn’t exist, it’s another red flag.

 d) Length Of Course